tale-toul/OCP4baremetalIPI/README.md

 ## External access to Openshift using NGINX

 The Openshift cluster resulting from applying the instructions in this document is only accessible from the physical and the provisioning hosts.
-This is because the IPs for the API endpoint and ingress controller are assigned from the routeable virtual network created by libvirt and this network is not accessible from outside the physical host.
+The reason is, despite being a public cluster, the IPs for the API endpoint and ingress controller are assigned from the routeable virtual network which is not accessible from outside the physical host.

 One possible solution to access the cluster from outside the physical host is to deploy a reverse proxy in the physical host and use it to rely requests to the Openshift cluster.